azuline/rose/docs/TEMPLATES.md

 releaseartists.conductor: list[Artist]
 releaseartists.djmixer: list[Artist]
-position: str                        # If in a collage context, the zero-padded position of the release in the collage.
+position: str                        # If in a collage context, the zero-padded position of the release in the collage. context.genre: str                   # The current genre being viewed in the Virtual Filesystem. context.label: str                   # The current label being viewed in the Virtual Filesystem. context.artist: str                  # The current artist being viewed in the Virtual Filesystem. context.collage: str                 # The current collage being viewed in the Virtual Filesystem. context.playlist: str                # The current playlist being viewed in the Virtual Filesystem.
 ```

 And provides the template variables for tracks: